ssoudan/edisonIsThePilot/DESIGN.md

 <a href="mailto:sebastien.soudan@gmail.com">Sebastien Soudan</a>

-## Purpose
+## Problem statement

-Heading hold for now.
+For now, we want **a system that can hold the heading by acting on the rudder**.

 ## Requirements

 - emergency disconnect
 - powerful enough actuator
+- as little button as possible
 - ability to tune/calibrate the system on-board
+  - sinusoidal steering wheel input of know amplitude and frequency -- for different frequencies
+  - record/export track
+  - ability to change the parameters

 ## Pitfalls?

 - slackness in the steering wheel
 - slackness in the rudder
+- compass issues:
   - non-linearity of the compass
   - tilt compensation(?)
 - extreme positions?
 - salty env.
 - power stability